CleverCloud/documentation/content/api/howto.md

 [This endpoint](https://www.clever-cloud.com/doc/api/#!/events/events_event-socket_get)
 allows you to receive a stream of events emitted on your account.

-Events like git push, add or remove an application / addon, deployments success / failed are available.
+Events like git push, add or remove an application / add-on, deployments success / failed are available.